Fragile magnetic order in metallic quasicrystals: Magnetic order

-Taken together, these facts point toward a fragile long-range ordered state.
+Taken together, these facts point toward a fragile, long-range, ordered state.
 Because $P\left(h_{i}\to0\right)\neq0$, perturbations will couple directly to the loose spins, and those at small but finite $h_{i}$, profoundly affecting the ordered state even at weak coupling \citep{shiino21}.
 To illustrate this point, we dilute a fraction $x$ of the spins in a given sample.
 We also average our results over different vacancy configurations in these simulations, typically $100$.
 In Fig. \ref{fig:orderz3_dilution}(a), we observe that the specific heat peak is rounded and becomes broader as we increase the vacancy concentration, a typical signature of a glassy state \citep{fischer93}.

+A peak in the specific heat marks the location of a relevant microscopic energy scale in the problem.
+In a spin glass, we have a distribution of energy scales due to the quenched disorder, and thus, we expect a broad peak in the specific heat.
+Moreover, as we no longer have a transition from a paramagnetic state to an ordered state, with the accompanying substantial release of entropy, the peak in the specific heat becomes rounded.
 We confirm the presence of a glass-like nature of the magnetic state by investigating $P\left(q\right)$.
 At not-too-low temperatures, it peaks at $q\neq0$ and a tail extending to a finite value at $q=0$ \citep{young83}.
-Since a spin-glass state cannot exist for $T>0$ in two dimensions \citep{bray84}, as we further decrease the temperature, $P\left(q\right)$ changes and displays a broad peak at $q<1$, indicating that the spins keep fluctuating.
+As we further reduce the temperature, the correlation length becomes comparable to the system size, causing $P\left(q\right)$ to display a broad peak at $q<1$ \citep{bray84}.